MrRobinOfficial/Guide-UnrealEngine/README.md

 #### FName

-In Unreal Engine, `FName` (Fast Name) is a specialized type used for identifying objects within the Unreal Engine object system.
+In Unreal Engine, `FName` is a specialized type used for identifying objects within the Unreal Engine object system.
 It is optimized for fast comparison and storage and is commonly used for referencing actors, components, or assets in a performance-efficient manner.

 The `FName` class stores strings as hashed indices, making it a lightweight and fast alternative to regular strings.